 If you want to get an ATV helmet for your younger siblings or kids, here is an example chart that can help you choose the best model:

 It is imperative to note that the above-mentioned measurements are just average sizes for ATV helmets.
-With these helmet size measurements, you will have a good idea of the size available there.
+With this child ATV helmet size chart, you will have a good idea of the size available there.
 You can go through other guides on helmet size for clearer ideas.

 If your head is smaller than the extra small size, consider going for the smaller than extra small size.
 Such a head is usually below 20.5 inches.
-On the other end, if your head is larger than the extra-large size, consider getting the larger than extra size helmet, whose head circumference is beyond 25 inches.
+On the other hand, if your head is larger than the extra-large size, consider getting the larger-than-extra size helmet, whose head circumference is beyond 25 inches.

 5. Ensure the Fit by wearing it

-Yes, you can develop a clear impression of the size category and you may find your needed helmet of your fit from the manufacturer size chart.
+Yes, you can develop a clear impression of the size category, and you may find the helmet of your fit from the manufacturer’s size chart.
 But to reach the desired snug fit, the flawless method is to try the helmet and feel how it feels.

-Another trick to finding a loose helmet is to try to let your finger slip in, if the finger slips in easily between your forehead and helmet front end above eyebrows; this is a loose helmet to avoid.
+Another trick to finding a loose helmet is to try to let your finger slip in.
+If the finger slips in easily between your forehead and the helmet’s front end above your eyebrows, this is a loose helmet to avoid.

 How do I tell if my ATV helmet fits well?